vivekarajan/Youtube-Data-Harvesting/README.md

 * YouTube, the online video-sharing platform, has revolutionized the way we consume and interact with media.
 Launched in 2005, it has grown into a global phenomenon, serving as a hub for entertainment, education and community engagement with its vast user base and diverse content library.
 YouTube has become a powerful tool for individuals, creators, and businesses to share their stories, express themselves, and connect with audiences worldwide.

 ## project objective:
-  * Here, I'm working on a streamlit user interface project for YOUTUBE data harvesting.
-Using a YouTube API key, this project retrieves data from particular YouTube channel details and stores it in a MySQL database. then it pulls data from MySQL and generates a response for each of the ten example queries.
-Finally, an analysis chart for the example problem I took is displayed.
+  * Here, I completed a streamlit user interface project for YouTube data gathering and warehousing.
+This project pulls data from YouTube and saves it in a MySQL database using a YouTube API key. then it retrieves information from MySQL and produces a reply for every one of the ten sample queries.
+Lastly, a chart of analysis for the sample problem that I chose is shown.

 ## Developer Guide